 I picked up doodling and made some pretty fun greeting cards featuring boobs and wieners.
 ENTER:

 Friends Do This, mildly inappropriate greeting cards for seriously rad humans.

 6. What’s Your Advice for Any Up and Coming, Wannabe Digital Marketers?

 No one really knows what the heck they are doing (except us here at RHM, obviously :) ).
 It’s super easy to be intimidated or feel like you're not experienced enough, or creative enough, or “whatever adjective you think you aren’t” enough.
 The reality is we are all just pounding the pavement doing the best we can.

-The best advice I can give is to fake that shit to make you and if you’re a woman, stop apologizing all the time.
+The best advice I can give is to fake it till make you and if you’re a woman, stop apologizing all the time.
 Apologize for nothing in your journey to greatness (just try not to be a total dick about it).

 7. What’s Something I Would Never Guess About You?